daniellegruber/EENG-481/shadow_hand/README.md

 This folder contains the URDF files from which the robotic hand models are derived.
 These files were downloaded from [this Github repo](https://github.com/dexsuite/dex-urdf/blob/main/robots/hands/shadow_hand) but originate from [this Github repo](https://github.com/shadow-robot/sr_common/tree/noetic-devel) which is directly from the Shadow Robot company.
 I used the former repo instead of the latter because the former seems to have modified the URDF file to a format that is coincidentally compatible with Matlab/Simulink (it doesn’t have substitution arguments, i.e., stuff like $(...) ).

+I modified the original URDF files in the following ways:
-The URDF files are slightly modified to use stl files instead of obj files since Matlab/Simulink doesn't use obj files.
+1. Replaced obj file references with equivalent stl file references since Matlab/Simulink doesn't use obj files
+2. Replaced fixed world_joint with a revolute joint ARMJ1 to allow the specification of palm orientation (e.g., palm facing away from observer for ASL numbers 1-5 and  palm facing toward observer for ASL numbers 6-9)

-Finally, note that the hands specified by the URDF files correspond to [this datasheet](https://www.shadowrobot.com/wp-content/uploads/2022/03/shadow_dexterous_hand_e_technical_specification.pdf) which is from the [Shadow Robot company's website](https://shadow-robot-company-dexterous-hand.readthedocs-hosted.com/en/latest/index.html).
+Finally, note that the hands specified by the original URDF files correspond to [this datasheet](https://www.shadowrobot.com/wp-content/uploads/2022/03/shadow_dexterous_hand_e_technical_specification.pdf) which is from the [Shadow Robot company's website](https://shadow-robot-company-dexterous-hand.readthedocs-hosted.com/en/latest/index.html).

 ## meshes